RenukaAshok/Zomato-Exploratory-data-analysis/README.md

 # Zomato-Exploratory-data-analysis
 roject Overview

 This project aims to analyze Zomato's restaurant dataset to extract meaningful insights about restaurant ratings, pricing, cuisines, and customer preferences across different locations.
-The analysis includes exploratory data analysis (EDA), data visualization, and statistical insights.
+The analysis includes exploratory data analysis (EDA), data visualization, and statistical insights and also recommend the enterprenurs to start their new hotels and recommend the locations and also it will analyse and tell the hotels with the less price and good quality food and finally it is like the Recommendation System.

+I really get fascinated by good quality food being served in the restaurants and would like to help community find the best cuisines around their area.

+About this dataset:

-Dataset
+Dataset : Zomato.csv

-Source:
+Source: Kaggle

-File Name: zomato.csv

-Columns:
+The collected data has been stored in the Comma Separated Value file Zomato.csv.
+Each restaurant in the dataset is uniquely identified by its Restaurant Id.
+Every Restaurant contains the following variables:

 Restaurant ID